 Skip to main content Skip to footer

-Getting ready for your upcoming class here at North House Folk School, or just want to visit?
+Getting ready for your upcoming class at North House, or just planning a visit?
 We’re excited to see you, and we hope the information below helps you prepare for your trip to the North Shore.

 The North House Campus

-A number of colorful timbered structures on the harbor serve as classrooms, defining the campus' flavor: The Fishhouse, The Blue Building, The Red Building, The Blacksmith Shop, and The Green Building.
-The Yellow House is where our front office and School Store are located - you'll check in here when you arrive for class.
-The Green Building has all the behind-the-scenes administrative offices.
+A number of colorful timbered structures on the harbor serve as classrooms and community gathering spaces: The Fishhouse, The Blue Building, The Red Building, The Blacksmith Shop, and The Green Building.
+The Blue Building is where our front office and School Store are located, and where students check in for class.
+The Green Building houses all the behind-the-scenes administrative offices.
 An outdoor masonry oven and community fire ring are situated amidst a central courtyard.
-Small, handcrafted wooden boats line the beach, and our 50-foot schooner, Hjordis, is docked at the water's edge.
+Small, handcrafted wooden boats line the beach, and our 50-foot schooner, Hjørdis, is docked at the water's edge.

-Prior to the beginning of classes, students check-in at the little Yellow House then often settle into their classroom and gather to share a cup of coffee or tea, enjoying the morning stirrings on the harbor.
-Classes typically start with a campus greeting, and then students spend the morning engaged in their respective crafts.
-A midday break gives students the opportunity to gather for a brown bag lunch at a beachside picnic table or to check out one of the numerous eateries within walking distance of the campus.
+Prior to the beginning of classes, students check in at the Blue Building then often settle into their classroom and gather to share a cup of coffee or tea, enjoying the morning stirrings on the harbor.
+Classes typically start with a greeting from North House staff, and then students spend the morning engaged in their respective crafts.
+A midday break gives students the opportunity to bring their own lunch to a beachside picnic table or to check out one of the numerous eateries within walking distance of the campus.
 At day’s end, some students congregate to share their learned experiences or take off to rest and rejuvenate for the next day of learning.
-Often on Saturday nights during the summer months, students enjoy wood-fired pizza baked in the harborside wood-fired pizza oven.
+Often on Friday nights during the summer months, students enjoy wood-fired pizza baked in the harborside wood-fired pizza oven.

 Students are as diverse as the course offerings themselves.
 Many are discovering a new craft for the first time, and others are continuing to pursue a lifelong hobby or trade.
-From bread baking to knitting, basket making to woodcarving, we invite curious minds of all levels and ages to take part of North House.
-Many courses are open to all levels, but some may be geared toward intermediate or advanced students - this is noted in course descriptions.
+From bread baking to knitting, basket making to woodcarving, we invite curious minds of all levels and ages to take part in North House.
+Many courses are open to all levels, but some may be geared toward intermediate or advanced students, which is noted in course descriptions.
 Unless otherwise noted, courses are open to students 18+.

 Parking

 There is ample street parking within a few blocks of campus including on both sides of Hwy 61.
 We invite you to enjoy the “pedestrian village” that is Grand Marais!
-Designated handicapped parking (with sticker only) is available in the lower commons area and the Green Building parking lot.
+Designated accessible parking is available in the lower commons area and the Green Building parking lot.
+Click here for more information about accessible parking.

 Where is North House and how do I get there?